maniospas/Blombly/docs/material/style.md

 # Style guide

 Here is a style guide that works well with Blombly's principles of simplicity and easy comprehension.
+**This style is optional but highly encouraged.**

 ## Spacing